lakshBudhrani/CricketMatchSimulation/README.md

    - Assigned bowling probabilities based on personal experience.
 3. **Simulation Implementation**:
    - Developed in VBA to simulate each ball, update scorecards, and log match results.

+### Note

+To run the `CricketMatchSimulation.xlsm` file, you need to keep a file `BCNNvba.xla` in the same repository as the `CricketMatchSimulation.xlsm` file.
+This file is not included in the repository as it belongs to the author of the book *Discrete-Event System Simulation* and can be found on the author's website.
+The website link is not provided here as it frequently changes.

+## Conclusion

+The project demonstrates the use of VBA in simulating a cricket match, utilizing empirical probability distributions and providing a detailed analysis of the match outcomes.